On expansions for nonlinear systems, error estimates and convergence issues: Introduction

 \item We investigate the convergence of these expansions in \cref{sec:convergence}.
 We recall \textbf{known positive convergence results} for smooth vector fields generating nilpotent Lie algebras and for small linear dynamics (matrices).
-For our new expansion, we investigate the subtle convergence under a natural partial nilpotent assumption.
-In this case, convergence requires analyticity, contrary to the proofs we give for the other expansions under a full nilpotent assumption.
+For our new expansion, we investigate the subtle convergence under a natural partial {nilpotency assumption} {(see \cref{thm:analytic+brackets-nilpotent=>magnus11-equality})}.
+In this case, convergence requires analyticity, contrary to the proofs we give for the other expansions under a full {nilpotency assumption}.

 \item For analytic vector fields, only the Chen-Fliess expansion is known to converge.
-We give in \cref{sec:conv-magnus} \textbf{new strong counter examples} to the convergence of Magnus expansions, which disprove the convergence of these expansions even for analytic vector fields and in very weak senses.
-We state an open problem concerning the convergence of Sussmann's infinite product for analytic vector fields.
+We give in \cref{sec:conv-magnus} \textbf{new strong counter examples} to the convergence of {CBHD and} Magnus expansions, which \textbf{disprove the convergence} of these expansions even for analytic vector fields and in very weak senses {(see \cref{prop:cbh.c-ex})}.
+We state an open problem concerning the convergence of Sussmann's infinite product for analytic vector fields {(see \cref{open:sussmann})}.

 \item When the system involves a time-invariant drift and a time-varying perturbation, we show in \cref{sec:estimates-control} that only the Magnus expansion fails to provide \textbf{well-behaved estimates with respect to the perturbation size}.
-For the three other expansions, it turns out to be possible to obtain such estimates by summing well-defined infinite partial series which converge for analytical vector fields.
+For the three other expansions, it turns out to be possible to obtain such estimates by summing well-defined infinite partial series which converge for analytical vector fields {(see mostly \cref{thm:Magnus_2_u,Prop:error_u_Prod})}.

-\item In the particular case of scalar-input systems, we prove in \cref{sec:u1} \textbf{new errors estimates involving a negative Sobolev norm of the time-varying input}.
+\item In the particular case of scalar-input systems, we prove in \cref{sec:u1} \textbf{new errors estimates involving a negative Sobolev norm of the time-varying input} {(see mostly \cref{Magnus3_Cor1,Prop:error_u1_Prod})}.
 Such estimates are the best compatible with the regularity of the input-to-state map and can be helpful for specific applications.

-\item Eventually, we derive in \cref{sec:diffeo} \textbf{approximate direct intrinsic representations of the state} for nonlinear systems, which don't require the computation of flows.
+\item Eventually, we derive in \cref{sec:diffeo} \textbf{approximate direct intrinsic representations of the state} for nonlinear systems, which don't require the computation of flows {(see \cref{Prop:Approx_intrinsic_repr})}.
 Our formulas can be viewed as almost-diffeomorphisms and might be useful for applications in control theory.
-Unfortunately, we also study a counter-example which demonstrates that one cannot obtain an exact representation through a diffeomorphism.
+Unfortunately, we also study a counter-example which demonstrates that one cannot obtain an exact representation through a diffeomorphism. \end{itemize}